dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api/new-tracker.md

   |**SENDMESSAGE**|**X**|
   |**SCHEDULEMESSAGE**|**X**|

-  * Program rules are evaluated in the importer in the same way the are evaluated in the TrackerApp.
+Program rules are evaluated in the importer in the same way they are evaluated in the Tracker apps.
+To summarize, the following conditions are considered when enforcing the program rules:
-  The conditions that make a program rule action to be applied can be summarised as follow:
+* The program rule must be linked to the data being imported.
+For example a program stage or a data element.
-    * If the program rule is linked to a ProgramStage, the target tracker object must be linked to the same ProgramStage
+* The Program rule's condition must be evaluated to true

-    * Program rule condition must be evaluated to true
+The results of the program rules depends on the actions defined in those rules:
-    * If the program rule action is linked to a data element, the target tracker object must be linked to the same ProgramStage that the data element belongs to
+* Program rule actions may end in 2 different results: Warnings or Errors.
-  * Program rule actions application can generate 2 different result: Warnings or Errors.
-In general errors will make the validation fail while the warning will be just a message in the report.
+  * Errors will make the validation fail, while the warnings will be reported as a message in the import summary.
-  SHOWWARNING and WARNINGONCOMPLETION actions can generate only Warnings.
+    * SHOWWARNING and WARNINGONCOMPLETION actions can generate only Warnings.
-  SHOWERROR, ERRORONCOMPLETION and SETMANDATORYFIELD actions can generate only Errors.
+    * SHOWERROR, ERRORONCOMPLETION and SETMANDATORYFIELD actions can generate only Errors.
-  ASSIGN action can generate both Warnings and Errors.
+    * ASSIGN action can generate both Warnings and Errors.
       * When the action is assigning a value to an empty attribute/data element, a warning is generated.
       * When the action is assigning a value to a an attribute/data element that has already the same value to be assigned, a warning is generated.
       * When the action is assigning a value to a an attribute/data element that has already a value and the value to be assigned is different, an error is generated, unless `RULE_ENGINE_ASSIGN_OVERWRITE` system setting is set to true.

-  * Side effects(?) - Link to side effects
+Additionally, program rules can also result in side-effects, like send and schedule message.
+More information about side-effects can be found in the following section.

 ### Side Effects